What Are The Physical Effects Of Depression?

 Depression is a common mental health condition that causes various emotional symptoms that can impede daily functioning.
 Due to its label as a mental illness, some people may believe that depression cannot cause physical symptoms.
 However, there are several physical symptoms and impacts of depression that are common.

 Understanding the physical symptoms of depression can help you know when a symptom might be due to a depressive disorder diagnosis.
-However, if you're concerned with a physical symptom, consult your doctor before making conclusions, as some symptoms are similar between depression and physical health conditions.
+However, if you're concerned that something might be a physical symptom of depression, you might consult a doctor before making conclusions, as some symptoms are similar between depression and physical health conditions.
+A doctor may be able to provide medical advice, diagnosis, or treatment for what you’re experiencing.

 Getty/Vadym Pastukh